covertnine/c9-starter/readme.txt

 == Changelog ==
 = 2.7.1 =
-Fixes to custom button widths.
+Fixes to custom button widths, cover blocks on posts in backend not being full width.
 Added starter patterns to new page/post modals.

 = 2.7.0 =
 Updated sample content included in theme.
 Fixed a few minor display issues with block patterns and wide aligned blocks.